the-difference-engine/ksf/.github/PULL_REQUEST_TEMPLATE.md

 ### Describe the steps you took to test your changes:

+### If this ticket involves any UI or email changes, please provide a screenshot that shows the updated UI

 List general components of the application that this PR will affect:

 PR checklist